 Clinical psychologist Arthur Robin counsels families on a regular basis and has observed a whole set of reasons for why parents may favor one child over another.

-Robyn Adams of Waterford says that’s a factor for her when parenting her two sons, ages 4 and 6.
+Robyn Adams of Waterford says that’s a factor for her when parenting her two sons.

 “The easier child is very emotional like I am,” she says.
 “I understand hurt feelings and taking things too personally.
 My other son has to be reminded that people have feelings that can be hurt.”